dexterbrian/IceFire/README.md

 [Deployed IceFire React App](https://icefireui.herokuapp.com/)

 # Running IceFire in Development
-* Clone this project
+* Clone this project.
+* Download and install NodeJs.
-* Run `npm install` to install required dependencies
+* Run `npm install` to install required dependencies.
-* Run `npm start` to run the app in the development
+* Run `npm start` to run the app in the development.
 * Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 # Getting Started with Create React App